+Microscopy offers a fascinating glimpse into the world of microscopic mushroom spores, revealing details invisible to the naked eye.
 Microscopy is one of the easiest and most enjoyable science hobbies that anyone can take up.
-Mushroom spores are just one of the many things you can study at a microscopic level, including all mushroom spores.
 If you’re just getting started studying mushroom spores, this guide will show you everything you need to know.

 The first thing you’ll need is a microscope, of course.
 You can find a used microscope by searching online auction sites in your area.
 Chances are that you will get one that belonged to a school or a research institution since they may put their used equipment up for sale when they upgrade to the latest ones.
 A microscope with 1000x magnification is a great start, so avoid any other types of microscopes that are marketed as toys or for kids.
 They won’t offer the type of resolution you need for your mushroom spores.

 Along with your microscope, consider buying glass slides even if they came with the microscope or not.
 Slides are very affordable and can be purchased online as well, plus a dust cover to protect the sensitive lenses of the microscope and extra illuminator bulbs to ensure you have very few distractions when you’re conducting your observations.
 To be on the safe side, also add a box of disposable lens tissues to clean your microscope in case of dust or grime.
 In total, your starting budget should be about $500, which is great for amateur microscopy.

 Mushroom spores can be purchased online from different sources, but be sure to check that they sell the spores purely for research or education purposes.
 This will ensure the best quality and variety of spores and a consistent supply for your microscopy uses.
 Check out our Mushroom Spores for sale!